DNedic/lfbb/README.md

 ## Features
 * Written in standard C11, compatible with all platforms supporting it
-* Lock free thread and optionally multicore safe when used in single producer single consumer scenarios
+* Lock free thread and multicore safe when used in single producer single consumer scenarios
 * No dynamic allocation
 * MIT Licensed
 * Supports CMake [FetchContent()](https://cmake.org/cmake/help/latest/module/FetchContent.html)